jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_two/README.md

 <img src="https://www.w3schools.com/xml/nodetree.gif">

 Take a look at the following xml.
+As you can see, the python data types are defined as an attribute.Examples of these data types include: list,dictionary,string,integer,float.
+Without type included, python parsers will use duct typing to define the data type.

 <pre>
 &lt;?xml version="1.0" ?>
 &lt;root&gt;